Genesis 4:8, Outside the Camp

 There was a man who was a master of a household, who planted a vineyard, set a hedge about it, dug a wine press in it, built a tower, leased it out to farmers, and went into another country.
 When the season for the fruit came near, he sent his servants to the farmers, to receive his fruit.
 The farmers took his servants, beat one, killed another, and stoned another.
 Again, he sent other servants more than the first: and they treated them the same way.
 But afterward he sent to them his son, saying, ‘They will respect my son.’
 But the farmers, when they saw the son, said among themselves, ‘This is the heir.
 Come, let’s kill him, and seize his inheritance.’
 So they took him, and threw him out of the vineyard, and killed him.
 When therefore the lord of the vineyard comes, what will he do to those farmers?”
 (Matt.
 21:33-40, emphasis mine)

-We must understand that Qayin’s premeditated murder of his brother Hevel was an ancient foreshadowing of the murder of Messiah Yeshua.
-Spawned by jealousy and an effort to eradicate the competition, the motives behind murdering both of these innocents were exactly the same.
-The sign was also exactly the same, as both men were led away from the place of sacrifice and worship, and died outside the camp!
+Therefore, we must understand that Cain’s premeditated murder of his brother Abel was an ancient foreshadowing of the murder of Messiah Yeshua.
+Spawned by jealousy and an effort to eradicate the competition, the motives behind murdering both of these innocents were identical.
+The sign was also exactly the same – as both men were led away from the place of sacrifice and worship, and died outside the camp!

-For whatever reason, Qayin’s words were not included in the Masoretic text.
-However, when we read them in the two older witnesses we can be confident we are looking at a prophetic pattern.
-We can be quite sure Qayin’s words point to the premeditated murder of Messiah Yeshua forced from the place of worship, recorded by God for eternity, that we might recognize the Messiah by the prophecies that foretold of Him. Ω
+For whatever reason, Cain’s words were not included in the Masoretic text.
+However, when we read them in the two older witnesses we can be confident we are looking at a prophetic pattern, pointing to the premeditated murder of Messiah Yeshua forced from the place of worship, recorded by God for eternity, so that we might recognize Messiah through the prophecies that foretold of Him. Ω